BeepBoopBit/HLInt/Documentation/main.md

 Serves as a data structure.
 It stores language-related tokens, keywords, and character mappings used for lexical analysis.

+#### Constructors

+* LanguageDictionary()
+    * Private Constructor to deploy a singleton class.

+#### Methods

+* static LanguageDictionary& getInstance()
+    * Ensures that there is only one instance of the LanguageDictionary class.

+* std::string getTokenName(LanguageToken token)
+    * Returns the name of a language token as a string, to easily identify tokens.

+* std::map<std::string, LanguageToken>& getLanguageKeywords()
+    * Provieds access and returns a map of language keywords.

+* std::map<std::string, LanguageToken>& getOperatorAlphabet()
+    *  Provides access to and returns a map that associates operator strings.

+* std::map<std::string , LanguageToken>& getConditionalOperator()
+    * Provides access and returns a map with conditional operators.

+* std::map<char, LanguageToken>& getNumberAlphabet()
+    * Provides access to and returns a map.
+This includes individual digits (0-9).

+* std::map<char, LanguageToken>& getAlphabet()
+    * Provides access to and returns a map including the alphanumeric characters (letters, digits, and underscore).

+* std::map<std::string, LanguageToken>& getDoubleOperator()
+    * Provides access to and returns a map with Double Operators.

 #### Alphabetic Characters

 * std::map<char, LanguageToken> _alphabet